Republican 2024 hopefuls are reining in their Trump criticism

 MIKE PENCE: If these materials had ever inadvertently made their way in the hands of foreign interests, it would jeopardize the security of our country.

-KHALID: That voice was former Vice President Mike Pence speaking with The Wall Street Journal editorial board.
-His comments were not a direct rebuke, but they were a sign of a new openness to criticizing Trump and a sign of how difficult it is to do that.
+MARTÍNEZ: That's former Vice President Mike Pence speaking with The Wall Street Journal editorial board.
+Now, it was not a direct rebuke but a sign of a new openness to criticizing Trump and how difficult it is to do so.
 NPR's Franco Ordoñez has more.

 FRANCO ORDOÑEZ, BYLINE: Tim Scott was one of the first who nodded to Trump's indictment during a campaign stop in Spartanburg, S.C.
 He wasn't the only one.